 Does L-Carnitine supplementation really make you lose weight?

-Whether it's in ampoules or capsules, liquid or powder, if you haven't taken it, you're sure to know someone who has.
+Whether in ampoules or capsules, liquid or powder, if you haven't taken it, I'm sure you know someone who has.

 The big question is.?does it work?

 First of all, L-Carnitine has several benefits, but let's just focus on fat loss.

 So let's get started.